kronigert/timsCompare/README.md

 ---
 ## Disclaimer

 timsCompare is an independent, third-party tool and is not an official Bruker product, nor is it affiliated with or supported by Bruker.
+If you encounter bugs or wrong values being displayed, please let me know via the [**Issues** section](https://github.com/kronigert/timsCompare/issues).

 ## License